potable-anarchy/No-Survivors/README.md

 ### Development Phases

-1. **Week 1:** Concept Finalization & Level Editor Setup
+1. **Week 1**: Concept Finalization & Level Editor Setup
-   Define final mechanics, art style, and sound direction.
-Begin building the level editor.
+   Define core mechanics, market influence rules, and sound direction.
+Begin the level editor framework.

-2. **Week 2:** Basic Mechanics and Prototype Development
+2. **Week 2**: Basic Mechanics and Prototype Development
-   Implement core mechanics and a first draft of the editor to allow level testing.
+   Implement market mechanics, first draft of the editor, and job selection framework.

-3. **Week 3:** Level Creation & Polish
+3. **Week 3**: Level Creation & Polish
-   Build a variety of levels, test objectives, and refine gameplay balance.
+   Build initial levels, set up randomized market items, and refine game balance.

-4. **Week 4:** Final Polish & Submission
+4. **Week 4**: Final Polish & Submission
-   Finalize art and audio, playtest for bugs, and ensure submission readiness by December 1.
+   Finish art, sound, and final playtesting for December 1 submission.

 ---

 ## Questions for the Team

-1. **Title:** Any title ideas to capture the theme of secrets and covert missions?
-2. **Objectives:** Should we focus on one objective per level, or allow complex, multi-objective missions?
-3. **Timer Mechanics:** Should we make time limits core to the game or only in select levels?
-4. **Setting Consistency:** Should the levels remain within a cohesive setting or vary by mission?
-5. **Engine Selection:** Are we leaning towards Unity or Godot for ease of use with the level editor?
+1. **Market Influence**: How should actions impact item prices?
+Should every item correlate with specific price effects?
+2. **Punch Card System**: Should we have varied rewards (e.g., power-ups, discounts) or keep it simple?
+3. **Auction Strategy**: Should killing rivals at auctions trigger “wanted” effects?
+4. **Setting Expansion**: Are there additional environments (like VIP markets or secret shops) that could enrich gameplay?

+---

+This updated GDD incorporates new themes, game mechanics, and story elements, aligning with the chaotic market setting and strategic decision-making core of *Bargain Hunters*.
+Let us know if more details or tweaks are needed!